`The peculiar risk lay in the possibility of

 flight before exploration was even then in my mind.
 But I said

-to myself, "You are in for it now," and, feeling my way along the
+to myself, "You are in for it now," and, feeling my

 tunnel, I found the noise of machinery grow louder.
 Presently